LearnTransportation

 How does Ola make money?

 Ola earns money two very different ways.
 Ola Cabs (under Ani Technologies) takes a 20-25% commission on cab, auto, and bike fares — an asset-light marketplace that generated ₹925 Cr of ride revenue in FY25.
-Ola Electric, separately listed, makes money by selling physical scooters and the Roadster motorcycle off its own balance sheet, which brought in ~₹4,514 Cr in FY25 — about 79% of group revenue but also the bulk of its losses.
+Ola Electric, separately listed, makes money by selling physical scooters and the Roadster motorcycle off its own balance sheet, which brought in ~₹4,514 Cr in FY25 (79% of group revenue) before falling further to ₹2,253 Cr in FY26 — still the bulk of group revenue, though the bulk of its losses has been narrowing.

 Is Ola profitable?